 In 2009, the EU drew up the European Union Strategy for the Baltic Sea Region (EUSBSR), the purpose of which is to promote effective EU activities in the Baltic region.

 Finland wants to maintain the competitiveness of shipping and ensure domestic jobs in the sector.
 In view of this, a tonnage taxation system has been introduced.
 In this system, which is aimed at decreasing manning costs, a shipping company is exempted from tax withholding, and employer contributions are reimbursed in full.

 The system was originally applied to cargo vessels, but at the end of 2007, it was also extended to cover passenger vessels.
 Aid to maritime transport amounts to around EUR 95 million per year.

-cooperation and agreements are central to ensuring safe maritime
+International cooperation and agreements are central to ensuring safe maritime transport.

 The Ministry's administrative branch in shipping is comprised of the Finnish Transport Safety Agency (maritime safety), the Finnish Transport Agency (traffic systems, fairways) and Finnpilot Pilotage Ltd (pilotage).